tracyqwerty/cpp_knowledge_sharing/docs/cast.md

 1. **Use `static_cast` when:**

    - You're converting between numeric types (for example, float to int).
    - You're converting from a pointer (or reference) to a base class to a pointer (or reference) to a derived class (downcasting), and you're certain that the base class object is indeed a derived class object.
-In such cases, `static_cast` is faster than `dynamic_cast` because it doesn't do any runtime type checking.
+In such cases, `static_cast` is faster than `dynamic_cast` **because it doesn't do any runtime type checking**.

 2. **Use `dynamic_cast` when:**